|Updated: 14.1.2015 - Next update: 19.2.2015|

-Inflation accelerated to 1.3 per cent in September
+Inflation fell to 0.5 per cent in December

-The year-on-year change in consumer prices calculated by Statistics Finland was 1.3 per cent in September.
-In August it stood at 1.0 per cent.
+The year-on-year change in consumer prices calculated by Statistics Finland was 0.5 per cent in December.
+In November, it stood at 1.0 per cent.
 The inflation slowed down particularly because prices of petrol and light fuel oil went down.
 In 2014, the average inflation rate was 1.0 per cent.

-In September, consumer prices were pushed up most from the previous year by risen rents, increases in the retail prices of tobacco products and alcoholic beverages, and higher prices of restaurant and café services.
-The rising of consumer prices was curbed most in September by fallen prices of liquid fuels, entertainment electronics and detached houses from the year before.
-From August to September, consumer prices went up by 0.5 per cent, primarily due to increases in the prices of garments.
+In December, consumer prices were pushed up most from the previous year by risen rents, increases in the retail prices of tobacco products, and price increases in maintenance services of blocks of flats.
+The rising of consumer prices was curbed most in December by fallen prices of liquid fuels, entertainment electronics and used cars from the year before.
+From November to December, consumer prices fell by 0.1 per cent, primarily due to decreases in the prices of liquid fuels.

 Each mid-month, Statistics Finland's interviewers collect altogether around 50,000 prices on nearly 500 commodities from approximately 2,700 outlets for the Consumer Price Index.
 In addition, some 1,000 items of price data are gathered by centralised collection.
 The Consumer Price Index 2010=100 Handbook for Users is available on the CPI-home page (www.stat.fi).Statistical release